marcoshv/App-Embedded-Defender-Prisma_Cloud-AWS_CodeBuild/README.md

 Name the secret dockerhub/credentials and save it.

-Step 4: Create the buildspec.json Pipeline Script 📜
+**Step 4: Create the buildspec.json Pipeline Script** 📜
-We use a JSON file for our pipeline instructions to avoid common formatting errors.
+This JSON file contains our final, working pipeline instructions, including the workaround to handle the twistcli ENTRYPOINT requirement.

 In your GitHub repository, click Add file > Create new file.